vitalijr2/lagidnyjbot/readme.md

 [![Українська](https://img.shields.io/badge/%F0%9F%93%84-%D0%A3%D0%BA%D1%80%D0%B0%D1%97%D0%BD%D1%81%D1%8C%D0%BA%D0%BE%D1%8E-blue)](readme.uk.md)
 [![Latynka](https://img.shields.io/badge/%F0%9F%93%84-Latynka-blue)](readme.uk@latynka.md)

-## Restrictions on using in the Russian language in a Telegram chat.
+## Restrictions on using of Russian in a Telegram chat.

 If:

-* you want conversation in your chat to be mainly in Ukrainian, or are you annoyed by Russian language,
+* you want conversation in your chat to be mainly in Ukrainian, or are you annoyed by Russian,
 * Russian trolls sometimes run into your chat and the moderators don't have time to ban them, or you want to automate this process